bradybridges/crypto-tracker/README.md

 ## Objective

-  The objective behind this application is to get confortable using Redux to bring data to components without having to prop drill.
+  The objective behind this application is to get comfortable using Redux to manage application data and to reinforce my ability to bring data to components efficiently.
 All the while bringing a useful application for cryptocurrency investors.
-Emphasizes testing to ensure that everything is woring as expected.
+Emphasizes unit testing to ensure that everything is working as expected.
 Prioritizes mobile users.

 ## Tools Used